User Profile

 This book is great if it's the first book you're reading about the world's languages, to get you interested for more language learning or linguistics.
 If you're already a passionate language lover, you're likely going to walk away from this book slightly disappointed that it didn't give you more thorough showcases of its languages.
 It's just an appetizer in that way.

 I did roll my eyes a bit at describing specific language features as impossibly difficult to learn, and I hope this book doesn't encourage the kind of adversarial relationship many people have with foreign language learning.
-I'm glad, though, that …
+I'm glad, …

 Yuval Noah Harari: Sapiens: A Brief History of Humankind (Hardcover, 2015, Harper)